wschaef/goes-architecture/architecture.md

 ### Shop
 The Shop building block manages the e-commerce aspects of the system, including product listings, purchase transactions, and order fulfillment.
 It is used by both Consumers and Content Managers.

+## Order
+This building block manages the order process, including order creation, fulfillment, and tracking.
+It is used by the Shop building block.

 ### Product
 This building block stores and manages product information, including metadata, pricing, and inventory.
 It is used by the Shop building block.